yoryio/ShodanFavicon/README.md

-# ShodanExploitation
+# ShodanFavicon

-List of favicon hashes of the critical products by vendor to seach with Shodan
+- List of favicon hashes of critical products by vendor to seach with Shodan.

+- This list will be updated with more products!

 ## Atlassian